Skip to main content

 • Register this remediation component into your Security engine: Here.

-• To setup a Blocklist as a Service endpoint for a remediation component: Here.
+• OR setup a Blocklist as a Service endpoint for a remediation component: Here.

 cloudflare-worker remediation component global view